Utsav254/ucc/README.md

         - function stack frame
         - return type
     - add support for multi line string declaration
+    - use c strings in some places ... const char *s for string literals speed optimisation?

 Things to ammend later:
     - exit code on errors should be reconsidered